Chest Binders 101

 What are they made of?

-The inner layers are medical-grade power net: strong but soft.
+The inner layers are a strong but soft "power net", typically an 85/15 lycra/nylon blend.
 The outer layer is a 70/30 lycra/nylon blend of printed spandex.
-If the difference between your bust and underbust measurement is greater than 5", your binder will also come with a strong, stiff insert across the front made out of 8" wide knit elastic.
+If the difference between your bust and underbust measurement is greater than 5", your binder will also come with a strong, stiff insert across the front of 8" wide knit elastic.

 Are they safe?